ttop32/wav2mp3/README.md

 # wav2mp3
 Convert wav to mp3
-generate mp3 from input folder and move wav to trash bin
+generate mp3 from input folder and remove wav to trash bin

 # Result